NWOM/Products/README.md

-# ProductSERVICE API
+# ProductService

 ## Overview
-ProductSERVICE API is a demonstration of Event Driven Microservices architecture, showcasing the implementation of the CQRS (Command Query Responsibility Segregation) design pattern.
+ProductService API is a demonstration of Event Driven Microservices architecture, showcasing the implementation of the CQRS (Command Query Responsibility Segregation) design pattern.
 Built using Spring Boot and Axon Server, this project provides a robust foundation for developing scalable, resilient, and loosely coupled microservices.

 ## Features
 - **Event Driven Architecture**: Utilizes asynchronous messaging to ensure loose coupling between microservices and improve scalability.